By Amanda Compton

 The new Kindergarten Teacher Ashley Prosser is no stranger to Twin Oaks Christian School.

 In addition to having attended Middle School at TOCS, her mom, Mrs. Carol Prosser, teaches preschool and has become a beloved fixture of the school.
-In fact, one of Ashley’s fondest memories is visiting her mom’s class with her friendly pet Hedgehog, Stella, who is now the Kindergarten classroom pet.
+In fact, one of Ashley’s fondest memories is visiting her mom’s class with her late pet Hedgehog, Stella, who went on to be the Kindergarten classroom pet.

 Now that she and her mom work together, Ashley said she enjoys sharing stories with Mrs. Prosser about her former students.
 “My students think it’s really cool when we see my mom in the hallway!” said Ashley with a laugh.